 The bill’s titles are written by its sponsor.

 Sponsor.
 Senator for Kansas.
 Republican.

 112th Congress (2011–2013)

-This bill was introduced on December 8, 2011, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 8, 2011, in a previous session of Congress, but it did not receive a vote.

 Dec 8, 2011